Child protection matters

 - the Ministry of Children and Family Development (MCF), or a delegated Aboriginal agency, has taken or has threatened to take your child or children away from you, or

 - there are guardianship or custody and contact or access issues related to a child in the care of MCF (foster care).

 Parents Legal Centre

 The Parents Legal Centre (PLC) focuses on helping parents resolve their child protection matters early and collaboratively.
 It offers services at any stage of the child protection matter, from the first contact with the Ministry of Children and Family Development (MCF) or a delegated Aboriginal agency until it's apparent the matter can't be resolved through collaborative processes.

 The first PLC location opened in 2015 at the Vancouver Provincial Court at Robson Square (800 Hornby Street) to accept child protection cases from Vancouver and Burnaby.
 A second location is now open in Surrey at Newton Town Centre (7377 137th Street) to accept child protection cases from Surrey, White Rock, Delta (for cases handled by Métis Family Services), and parts of Langley.

-- information and advice options for resolving child protection issues out of court
+- information and advice on options for resolving child protection issues out of court,

 You may be eligible for these services if: